TENTOfficial/TENT/README.md

 $ ./zcutil/build.sh --disable-rust
 ```

-This should compile our dependencies and build zcashd.
-(Note: if you don't have nproc, then substitute the number of cores on your system.
-If the build runs out of memory, try again without the ```-j``` argument, i.e. just ```./zcutil/build.sh --disable-rust```. )
+This should compile our dependencies and build snowgemd

 ### Build Windows